Everyone has a story to tell.

 If we have no responsibilities to keep us at home in Ireland, what was stopping us from having the freedom to travel and the freedom to choose how we spend our day instead of someone else telling us what to do from

 Making Money Online

-The routine was that we’d give up going out with friends, stop going to the cinema, stop buying clothes and work as much as we could for a few months so we could save enough money for our next trip.
+We’d give up going out with friends, stop going to the cinema, stop buying clothes and work as much as we could for a few months so we could save enough money for our next trip.

-It worked, but it wasn’t a long-term solution and I was tired of having to come home with great memories but an empty bank account.
+It worked but it wasn’t a long-term solution and I was tired of having to come home with great memories but an empty bank account.